ssb22/adjuster/README.md

 : Number of seconds before ip_change_command (if set) is run even if there was no IP change.
 This is to let Dynamic DNS services know that we are still around.
 Set to 0 to disable forced updates (a forced update will occur on server startup anyway), otherwise an update will occur on the next IP check after ip_force_interval has elapsed.

 `--pimote`
 : Use an Energenie Pi-mote home control system to power-cycle the router when its Internet connection appears to be stuck in a bad state.
-This option works only if Web Adjuster is running on the Raspberry Pi, and it must be set to routerIP,ispDomain,internalResponse,deviceID where routerIP is the internal IP address of your router, ispDomain is the domain of your Internet service provider (assumed to be quick to look up), internalResponse is the IP provided by your router's built-in DNS when it's having trouble (e.g. Post Office Broadband's AMG1302-derived router responds with 219.87.158.116 which is presumably Zyxel's office in Taiwan), and deviceID is the Pi-mote device ID (1 to 4 or all) used to switch it off and on again.
+This option works only if Web Adjuster is running on the Raspberry Pi, and it must be set to R,S,I,D where R is the internal IP address of your router, S is the domain of your Internet service provider (assumed to be quick to look up), I is the IP provided by your router's built-in DNS when it's having trouble (e.g. Post Office Broadband's AMG1302-derived router responds with 219.87.158.116 which is presumably Zyxel's office in Taiwan), and D is the Pi-mote device ID (1 to 4 or all) used to switch it off and on again.
 Power-cycling will be initiated if two queries to the router's DNS for its ISP domain either fail or return internalResponse, and it's assumed router caching will let us check status frequently without causing traffic.

 Speedup options
 ---------------